 In January 2021, our company and Blackstone's consortium sold Refinitiv to LSEG in an all-share transaction.
 We hold our LSEG shares through YPL, an entity jointly owned by our company, Blackstone's consortium and certain current LSEG and former members of Refinitiv senior management.
 As of December 31, 2022, we owned 42.84% of YPL and indirectly owned 72.0 million LSEG shares.
 On January 31, 2023, our company and Blackstone's consortium collectively sold approximately 21.2 million LSEG shares through YPL to Microsoft, of which 10.5 million LSEG shares were indirectly owned by our company.
 We received approximately \$1.0 billion of gross proceeds from the sale, which was fixed in U.S. dollars.
 After the sale, we indirectly owned approximately 61.5 million LSEG shares.
-The market value of our investment in LSEG on March 1, 2023 was approximately \$5.5 billion, based on LSEG's closing share price on that date and 61.1 million shares, which reflects additional shares sold through our participation in LSEG's open market buyback program.
+The market value of our investment in LSEG on March 1, 2023 was approximately \$5.5 billion, based on LSEG's open market buyback program.

 In conjunction with the sale of shares to Microsoft, LSEG amended the terms of contractual lock-up provisions previously agreed between LSEG and the Blackstone/Thomson Reuters entities that hold the LSEG shares.
-As such, we are entitled to sell approximately 31 million of our company's indirectly owned shares in the twelve-month period beginning January 30, 2023, 22 million shares in the twelve-month period beginning January 30, 2025.
+As such, we are entitled to sell approximately 31 million of our company's indirectly owned shares in the twelve-month period beginning January 30, 2023, 22 million shares in the twelve-month period beginning January 30, 2024, and 8 million shares after the lock-up arrangement terminates on January 29, 2025.
 We expect to begin selling LSEG shares in March, after LSEG reports their year-end results, in tranches throughout the year, subject to market conditions.
 Relative to our remaining shares, we expect to pay 25% capital gains tax on proceeds above our cost basis of \$2.6 billion.
 See the "Liquidity and Capital Resources" section of this management's discussion and analysis for information about our expected use of proceeds from the sale of LSEG shares.